langiole/fitness_website/README.md

 # Notice

-"A major update is in the works"
+"A major update has just been completed"

+"please make sure your branches are up to date"

 # Objective

-"Complete major update"
+"To be determined"

-# Milestones
+# Master version

-"Navigation Bar"
+"Navigation Overhaul Update (9/13/2019)"

-"Redesign and overhaul"

-"Footer Content"

-# Steps

-"update exercise"

-"update sign_in"

-"update sign_out"

-"update User_page"